Sinclert/SentimentAI/README.md

 <br>

 ## Requirements:
-This project uses the third version of Python (Python 3) in order to interpret the instructions.
+This project uses Python 3 interpreter 🐍.
 Furthermore, additional packages are needed to perform all the steps in the ML training model process.
 This packages are:
 - <a href="https://matplotlib.org">Matplotlib</a>
 - <a href="http://www.nltk.org">NLTK</a>
 - <a href="http://www.numpy.org">Numpy</a>